Cannon

 1) You must abide by all local, state and federal laws or ordinances that concern firearms or weapons.

-2) UNDER NO CIRCUMSTANCES will live ammunition be permitted on your person or on location during a living history event where we fire at each other.
-Only Blank ammunition may be used in the performance area.
+2) UNDER NO CIRCUMSTANCES will live ammunition be permitted on your person or on location during a C.O.W.S. event Only blank ammunition may be used in the performance area.
 No lead projectile may be discharged from a firearm in the performance area.
-The type of blanks used by the Cowboy Mounted Shooting Association, and the World Fast Draw Assoc., are specific to their purpose & should not be used in reenactments where we discharge in the directions of another re-enactor.
-Our insurance will not cover any claim resulting in an injury caused by a live round or lead bullet projectile.
-Keep live rounds on the range.
-Do not carry live rounds & blanks in the same ammunition box.
+Only blanks that are approved by the safety officer may be used.
+Insurance will not cover any claim resulting in an injury caused by a live round or lead bullet projectile.
+Participants at C.O.W.S. events must not carry any live rounds.

 3) Consumption of Alcoholic beverages or controlled substances before or during a living history function or while wearing firearms is forbidden.
 Our insurance will not cover you if you’re under the influence of an alcoholic beverage or illegal substance.

-4) Cannon Old West Society has an appointed Safety Officer and an Assistant Safety Officer to insure all procedures are adhered to prior to any living history function.
-The two Safety Officers are responsible for the exact observance of all SAFETY REQUIREMENTS.
+4) Cannon Old West Society has an appointed Safety Officer to ensure all procedures are adhered to prior to any living history function.
+The Safety Officer is responsible for the observance of all SAFETY REQUIREMENTS.
 The position of the Officer is considered a safety ambassador not a police officer.
 It is the responsibility of each member to abide by the SAFETY REQUIREMENTS whether or not a Safety Officer is present.

 5) The Safety Officer or Group Leader will contact the Police Dept., Sheriff’s Dept., Parks Dept. or any and all municipality that is in jurisdiction where we will be discharging our firearms.
-The Safety Officer or Officer in charge should be advised as to the who, what, when, where and the why's of our Living History function.
 They will inform you if there are any restrictive ordinances or permits required.

-6) Upon arrival at an event, every individual wearing a firearm must check-in with the Safety Officer.
-All firearms must be empty and remain tied down in holsters at all times except during the performance.
+6) Upon arrival at an event, every individual bringing a firearm must check-in with the Safety Officer.
+All firearms must be empty, secured or directly supervised except during the performance.
 The Safety Officer is responsible for any test firing of blank ammunition.

 7) All ammunition, loaded black powder cylinders, and gunpowder must be controlled and under the supervision of the Safety Officer at all times.
 Firearms should only be loaded just prior to performance.
 A physical dowel rod & visual inspection should be performed or used to guarantee that there are no barrel obstructions on all firearms used in the shows.
 Any unused ammunition should be unloaded or safely and courteously discharged after each performance.

-8) Dummy bullets must have the powder removed and the primers discharged or removed prior to an event.
+8) Dummy rounds must have the powder removed and the primers discharged or removed prior to an event.